Last Updated on

 If you are pregnant, be ready to witness the physical changes that your body will undergo.
 Of course, your weight will increase, but weight gain is common during pregnancy.
-However, if this weight gain is cellulite, then you need to pay attention.
-You must be wondering now what cellulite is!
+However, if this weight gain is cellulite, then you need to pay attention to it.
+You must be wondering what’s cellulite.
 Read to know what it is, how it is caused, and what can be done to treat it.

 What is Cellulite?

 If you stand in front of a mirror, you will notice that certain portions of your body will have the deposits of fat around them.
-The major body parts where fat deposits are butt, hips, thighs, tummy, upper arms and knees.
+The major body parts where pockets of fat deposit are bum, hips, thighs, tummy, upper arms, and knees.
 These fat deposits are what are termed as cellulite.
-As much necessary as it is to be present for a healthy body, these deposits can sometimes stretch and break down, causing these regions to become dimpled.
+These deposits can sometimes stretch and break down, causing these regions to become dimpled.
 It’s important to remember that cellulite is a normal part of pregnancy; some women may gain weight and cellulite, while others may not.

 What Causes Cellulite in Pregnancy

-The reasons for increased cellulite in pregnancy tend to vary and may include anything from poor lifestyle choices as well as numerous internal body factors.
+The reasons for increased cellulite in pregnancy tend to vary and may include anything from poor lifestyle choices to numerous internal body factors.

 Performing basic exercises during pregnancy is essential to keep your health in check and for the health of your baby too.
-Staying away from junk foods and keeping your cravings in check is also necessary at this stage.
-However, failure to do all of these can cause cellulite to rapidly form in your body.
+Staying away from junk foods and managing your cravings is also necessary at this stage.
+However, failure to do all of these can cause cellulite to form in your body.

 2. Water Retention

 During pregnancy, a woman’s body has a higher tendency of storing an excessive volume of bodily fluids.
 This leads to water retention in various regions of the body.
-These indirectly work towards creating cellulite packets, which can get lumpy later on.
+These indirectly work towards creating cellulite pockets, which can become visible later on.

 A healthy weight gain is expected in pregnant women with time.
-But excessive weight during pregnancy or even weight gain which is more than the usual amount increases the chances of cellulite formation in later years.
+But excessive weight gain during pregnancy increases the chances of cellulite formation in later years.

 Medical Treatment for Cellulite

-Taking care of cellulite is possible by using certain medical treatments as well.
-These tend to reduce cellulite in a quick manner and you can get your post-pregnancy body back sooner.
+Taking care of cellulite is possible by using certain medical treatments.
+These tend to reduce cellulite quickly, and you can get your pre-pregnancy body back sooner.
 But these treatments are not recommended for pregnant women and its best to stay away from them.

 Cellulite Treatments That Pregnant Women Should Avoid